-- The portion of exempt interest dividends from mutual funds that meets the 50% rule above. - Non-cash patronage dividends from farmers' cooperatives or mutual associations.
+- The portion of exempt interest dividends from mutual funds that meets the 50% rule above and were included in column A. - Non-cash patronage dividends from farmers' cooperatives or mutual associations.

 Add dividends received from the following and enter in column C: